JonathanDelaney/Two-Reasons/README.md

     - The main page changed dramatically over the course of the creation of the website.
 I structured it simply giving the map center stage and other features built around it (literally and figuratively).
     - The Key and buttons above, and the battle information below gives the user the most intuitive and easiest to navigate layout.
 The most important feature in the center and the other parts either side.
 Reading down through the key, instructions and settings to reach the map which they would then begin to manipulate.
     - The slider I styled with the Aircraft as the thumb which I thought was suggestive of a plane flying over land.
 This has the appropriate dates above which should make its purpose obvious to the user.
     - The responsiveness of the website allows the globes to switch from being either side of the key to being above the key but still either side of eachother.
-The rest of the content just becomes wider and more spaced out on smaller screen sizes and some content becomes hidden such as the daily and weekly buttons and the flags in the info box below.
+The rest of the content just becomes proportionally wider and more spaced out on smaller screen sizes and some content becomes hidden such as the daily and weekly buttons and the flags in the info box below.
 The daily and weekly increments are too small to engage with properly on smaller screens and the flags unnecessary and just a bit too much on smaller screens.
     - When the user clicks on a marker on the map it auto scrolls down to the info box which has loaded the information about the war.
 This I determined to be a better method than having a visual indicator appear prompting the user to scroll down as the map I felt had enough clutter on and around it.
     - The Info table which appears below the map gives the necessary details of the battle; the start and end date, the allies and adversaries which fought in the battle, their corresponding flags on flagpoles either side and a brief description.
-    - The header in the table has a wikipedia globe above it which should be enough of an indicator to the user that if they click it or the heading it will lead the to a wikipedia page about that battle.
+    - The header in the table has a wikipedia globe above it which should be enough of an indicator to the user that if they click it or the heading it will lead them to a wikipedia page about that battle.
 Any further indicating of such, I felt, would be obtrusive.
     - In the upper right corner of the page I placed the contact link.
 This is in the style of an envelope which is a strong visual cue for the user.
-It's position on the screen keeps it out of the way but yet easy to find if the user wants to.
+It's position on the screen keeps it out of the way but yet easy to find if the user wants.

 * ### The Contact Page

     - I tried to keep this page simple as I wanted the least possible distractions to take away from their experience of the main page.
-This page weas for feedback and nothing more.
-The user would submit their feedback without distractions.
+This page is for feedback and nothing more.
+The user will submit their feedback without distractions.
     - The background I kept as the same throughout the website just changing the tone I blended with it.
-This helped keep uniformity throuhgout the website and a thread of familiarity for the user wherever they navigated to.
+This, along with the heading, helped keep uniformity throuhgout the website and a thread of familiarity for the user wherever they navigated.
-    - If the feedback they gave successfuly, sent they would receive a thank you message on the page and a link to return home.
+    - If the feedback they gave successfuly sent, they would receive a thank you message on the page and a link to return home.
 If the feedback failed to send, an alert would pop up, the entry fields would clear and they would be asked to try again.

 ## Technologies Used